 Since eggplant is a warm season crop, it loves warm temperatures.
 So, it needs to be transplanted in at least 60-70 degree Fahrenheit soil and weather.
 Otherwise it will stress easy and you’ll have lots of problems with your plants.

 Eggplant planting time is very similar to peppers and tomatoes.
 Like them, eggplant is very sensitive to cold temperatures and will not grow well in cool conditions.

 When you’re ready to plant eggplant, take your transplants to the garden.
 Simply dig a hole, carefully remove a seedling from the container without destroying the root system, and plant it into the hole.
 Cover the root system completely with soil.
 Then, water well.
-Consider using soaker hoses like these so you can soak the plant at the ground level.
+Consider using soaker hoses so you can soak the plant at the ground level.

 Set plants about 2 feet apart in the row.
 If you have more than one row of eggplant, set them in rows at least 3 feet apart.
-Eggplants also need consistant weed control but they grow really well planting in black plastic like this for low-maintenance weed control.
+Eggplants also need consistant weed control but they grow really well planting in black plastic for low-maintenance weed control.